-We have set forth the policies on Operational Risk Management to define the basic rules to be observed in the conduct of operational risk management across the entire Group.
-Under these policies, we have been working to enhance the operational risk management framework across the whole Group by establishing an effective system for identifying, assessing, controlling, and monitoring material operational risks as well as a system for addressing risks that have materialized and implementing emergency response measures.
-Based on the framework of the Basel Capital Accord, we have been continuously pursuing sophisticated quantification of operational risks and advanced group-wide management.
+SMBC Group has set the policeis on Operational Risk Management that stipulate basic matters in the conduct of operational risk management.
+Following these policies, we are enhancing operational risk management across the Group under basic principles that include the establishment of an effective framework for identifying, assessing, controlling, and monitoring material risks and the establishment of an incident response structure and emergency response structure in preparation for the materialization of risks.
+Based on the framework of Basel Capital Accord, we continuously strive to raise the level of risk management across the Group.